 Retirement plan loans and withdrawals

-A loan or withdrawal from your retirement account can be tempting.
-However, it may set back your retirement savings more than you think.
+Taking a loan or withdrawal from your workplace retirement plan may seem like an easy fix for a surprise expense.
+After all, it’s your money, right?
+As tempting as it may look, it could set back your retirement savings more than you think.

 - If you leave your job, you may have to pay your loan in full within 60 days.
-If you can't, you'll pay a 10% penalty—and income taxes—on the balance.
+If you can't repay the loan, you'll owe income taxes, and you may owe a 10% penalty on the outstanding balance.

 Assess early withdrawal penalties